nils-schroeder/TradingBotExercise/README.md

 ## Description

-This is a trading bot that uses the Optimax API to trade on the Optimax exchange.
+This is a trading bot that uses the bidder API to trade on virtual exchange.

 ## Getting Started